Mumbai. Updated on : Tuesday, 23 June 2026

 -

-A Lump Sum Payout: Known as the sum assured, paid to your nominees.
+The Lump Sum Payout: Known as the sum assured, this is delivered directly to your nominees to clear out outstanding debts or invest for future living expenses.

 -